Turkish rice is fluffy, buttery, rich and very tasty, perfect with roasted meats and vegetables dishes.

 How to prepare it

-This recipe uses Orzo pasta, but you could use small strand vermicelli (be careful as they brown quickly).
+This recipe uses Orzo pasta, but you could use small strand vermicelli.

-- Brown the orzo in the butter taking care not to let it burn, then add the drained rice.
+- Brown the orzo in the butter and oil taking care not to let it burn, then add the drained rice.

-- Mix together, cover and simmer on a low flame for 10 minutes.
-Once the lid is on, do not stir.
+- Stir, cover and simmer over a low flame for 10 minutes.
+While the rice is cooking do not remove the lid and do not stir.

-- Remove from the heat, keeping the lid on so it continues to steam for another 5-10 minutes.
+- Remove from the heat and keep the lid on so it continues to steam for another 10 minutes.

 - Fluff with a fork before serving.